sponsian/mosaic-dev/README.md

 ### PriceFeed and Oracle

-Mosaic functions that require the most current REEF:USD price data fetch the price dynamically, as needed, via the core `PriceFeed.sol` contract using the Chainlink REEF:USD reference contract as its primary and Tellor's REEF:USD price feed as its secondary (fallback) data source.
+Mosaic functions that require the most current REEF:USD price data fetch the price dynamically, as needed, via the core `PriceFeed.sol` contract using the Chainlink REEF:USD reference contract as its primary and Witnet's REEF:USD price feed as its secondary (fallback) data source.
 PriceFeed is stateful, i.e. it records the last good price that may come from either of the two sources based on the contract's current state.

-The fallback logic distinguishes 3 different failure modes for Chainlink and 2 failure modes for Tellor:
+The fallback logic distinguishes 3 different failure modes for Chainlink and 2 failure modes for Witnet:

 - `Frozen` (for both oracles): last price update more than 4 hours ago
-- `Broken` (for both oracles): response call reverted, invalid timeStamp that is either 0 or in the future, or reported price is non-positive (Chainlink) or zero (Tellor).
+- `Broken` (for both oracles): response call reverted, invalid timeStamp that is either 0 or in the future, or reported price is non-positive (Chainlink) or zero (Witnet).
 Chainlink is considered broken if either the response for the latest round _or_ the response for the round before the latest fails one of these conditions.
 - `PriceChangeAboveMax` (Chainlink only): higher than 50% deviation between two consecutive price updates

 There is also a return condition `bothOraclesLiveAndUnbrokenAndSimilarPrice` which is a function returning true if both oracles are live and not broken, and the percentual difference between the two reported prices is below 5%.

 The current `PriceFeed.sol` contract has an external `fetchPrice()` function that is called by core Mosaic functions which require a current REEF:USD price.  `fetchPrice()` calls each oracle's proxy, asserts on the responses, and converts returned prices to 18 digits.

-### Tellor price data lag
+### Witnet price data lag

-Mosaic sees a Tellor REEF-USD price that is at least 15 minutes old.
-This is because Tellor operates via proof-of-stake, and some dispute period is needed in which fake prices can be disputed.
-When a Tellor price is disputed, it is removed from the list of prices that Mosaic sees.
-This dispute period ensures that, given at least one responsive disputer who disputes fake REEF prices, Mosaic will never consume fake price data from Tellor.
+Mosaic sees a Witnet REEF-USD price that is at least 15 minutes old.
+This is because Witnet operates via proof-of-stake, and some dispute period is needed in which fake prices can be disputed.
+When a Witnet price is disputed, it is removed from the list of prices that Mosaic sees.
+This dispute period ensures that, given at least one responsive disputer who disputes fake REEF prices, Mosaic will never consume fake price data from Witnet.

 The choice of 15 minutes for the dispute period was based on careful analysis of the impact of a delayed REEF price on a Mosaic system.
 We used historical REEF price data and looked at the impact of different delay lengths.
 15 minutes was chosen as a sweet spot that gives plenty of time for disputers to respond to fake prices, while keeping any adverse impacts on Mosaic to a minimum.